U.S. Military Recruiting Statistics

 DEP Wait Times by Branch

 The Delayed Entry Program (DEP) is the period between swearing in at MEPS and shipping to basic training.
-Wait times vary significantly by branch, job selection, and available training slots.
+Values below are active-duty indicative ranges from public reporting; reserve-component timelines are tracked separately and vary by unit vacancy/MOS.

 A